We built this before we knew

-When that authority is missing — when a system acts as if it were authorised but no human ever declared scope, purpose, or constraints — that is Ghost Authority.
-It is structurally identical whether it happens in a hospital, a bank, a welfare office, a hiring process, or a care home.
+That is Ghost Authority.
+It remains structurally identical whether it happens in a hospital, a welfare office, a bank, a hiring process, or a care home.
 The domain changes.
 The structure does not.

-Not as a policy.
-Not as a guideline.
-As a gate that either opens or it doesn't.
+The USS exists to make Ghost Authority structurally impossible.
+Not as a policy or a guideline.
+As a gate that either opens or stays closed.

-Below, select your position and a domain.
-The USS™ gate runs on two versions of the same decision: one with declared authority and one without.
-Watch what changes.
-Then read what it means for you.
+Select your position and a domain below.
+The gate runs on two versions of the same decision: one with declared authority and one without.
+Watch what the mathematics does to a real decision.

 L_valid false